MelissaData/AddressObject-Dotnet-Linux/README.md

 	- It will handle all of the data download/path and .so file(s) for you.
 2. If you already have the latest DQS Release (ZIP), you can find the data file(s) and .so file(s) in there
 	- Use the location of where you copied/installed the data and update the "DataPath" variable in the bash script.
-	- Copy all the .so file(s) mentioned above into the `MelissaDataAddressObjectLinuxNETSample` project folder.
+	- Copy all the .so file(s) mentioned above into the `MelissaAddressObjectLinuxDotnet` project folder.

 ----------------------------------------

 #### Configure Target Framework
 Depending on your target .NET framework, you may need to configure the bash script.
-In order to do this, open up the `MelissaDataAddressObjectLinuxNETSample.sh` for editing, proceed to the bottom of the script where you will find this section of code.
+In order to do this, open up the `MelissaAddressObjectLinuxDotnet.sh` for editing, proceed to the bottom of the script where you will find this section of code.

 Default set for .NET 7.0
 ```
-dotnet publish -f="net7.0" -c Release -o $BuildPath MelissaDataAddressObjectLinuxNETSample/MelissaDataAddressObjectLinuxNETSample.csproj
+dotnet publish -f="net7.0" -c Release -o $BuildPath MelissaAddressObjectLinuxDotnet/MelissaAddressObjectLinuxDotnet.csproj
-#dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaDataAddressObjectLinuxNETSample/MelissaDataAddressObjectLinuxNETSample.csproj
+#dotnet publish -f="net5.0" -c Release -o $BuildPath MelissaAddressObjectLinuxDotnet/MelissaAddressObjectLinuxDotnet.csproj
-#dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaDataAddressObjectLinuxNETSample/MelissaDataAddressObjectLinuxNETSample.csproj
+#dotnet publish -f="netcoreapp3.1" -c Release -o $BuildPath MelissaAddressObjectLinuxDotnet/MelissaAddressObjectLinuxDotnet.csproj
 ```
 The target framework is specified with the -f flag found in the command line.
 If you wish to use any version besides .NET 7.0, please uncomment the line containing that framework and comment out the line containing the .NET 7.0 framework (# to comment).

 #### Change Bash Script Permissions
 To be able to run the bash script, you must first make it an executable using the command:

-`chmod +x MelissaDataAddressObjectLinuxNETSample.sh`
+`chmod +x MelissaAddressObjectLinuxDotnet.sh`

 As an indicator, the filename will change colors once it becomes an executable.